carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

         GDB implements ``DW_OP_call*`` by always executing E on the same stack.
         If the location list has multiple matching entries, it simply picks the first one and ignores the rest.
-This seems fundementally at odds with the desire to supporting multiple places for variables.
+This seems fundamentally at odds with the desire to supporting multiple places for variables.

         So, it feels like ``DW_OP_call*`` should both support pushing a location